luciamartinf/AssignmentAnswers/Assignment4/README.md

-# Assigment 3 - GFF feature files and visualization
+# Assigment 3 - Searching for Orthologues

 ### Lucía Martín Fernández

-Assignment 3 for the Bioinformatics Programming Challenges course from the Master in Computational Biology at Universidad Politécnica de Madrid.
+Assignment 4 for the Bioinformatics Programming Challenges course from the Master in Computational Biology at Universidad Politécnica de Madrid.

 ## USAGE:

-`USAGE main.rb ArabidopsisSubNetwork_GeneList.txt`
+`USAGE ruby main.rb arabidopsis.fa spombe.fa`

 ## Files